Jingo88/Tutorial-Launch_Node.js_Apps_on_Digital_Ocean/README.md

 * You need to only run this command once.
 It will pull from a repo the Ubuntu installation

 ```
+This script is no longer working, planning on including a new script soon, along with what is being installed.

 bash <(wget -qO- http://gitlab.generalassemb.ly/princess-peach/install_fest/raw/master/install_script_ubuntu)
 ```